Ask AI

 Medical management

-Topical corticosteroids: as per AAO 2022 guidelines, Consider offering topical corticosteroids in patients with acute exacerbations of vernal/atopic conjunctivitis.
+Topical corticosteroids: as per AAO 2022 guidelines, consider offering topical corticosteroids in patients with acute exacerbations of vernal/atopic conjunctivitis.

 B